renovatebot/renovate/docs/design-decisions.md

 This file documents the design choices as well as configuration options.

+#### Stateless

+No state is needed on `renovate` or GitHub side apart from what you see publicly in GitHub (branches, Pull Requests).
+It therefore doesn't matter if you stop/restart the script and would even still work if you had it running from two different locations, as long as their configuration was the same.

+#### API only

+We were really happy to discover that everything we needed to do could be achieved with the GitHub API.
+Therefore there's no messy `git` commands and essentially no risk of repository corruption.

 ## Synchronous Operation

 The script current processes repositories, package files, and dependencies within them all synchronously.